U.S. Department of State Seal

 • Adoption Application: The ASP must submit an online application on CARINGS on behalf of the PAPs.

-• Time Frame: Intercountry adoptions in India may take approximately six months or longer to complete.
-This time frame includes the time it takes to complete the adoption and secure the necessary documentation once the PAPs have a provisionally approved Form I-800.
-Please note that obtaining an Indian passport for an adopted child often takes an additional two weeks, and some PAPs have reported waiting more than one month.
+• Time Frame: Intercountry adoption timeframes in India vary widely and may take between six and eighteen months to complete.
+This includes the time it takes to complete the adoption and secure the necessary documentation after the PAPs have a provisionally approved Form I-800.
+Obtaining an Indian passport for an adopted child often takes an additional two weeks, and some PAPs have reported waiting more than one month.

 • Adoption Fees:

-We encourage PAPs to obtain detailed receipts for all fees and donations (if allowed in country of origin) paid, either by them directly or through your U.S. ASP, and to raise any concerns regarding any payment that you believe may be contrary to the Convention, U.S. law, or the law of India, with your ASP, and, when appropriate, through the Complaint Registry.
-Improper payments violate applicable law or create the appearance of buying a child, and could put all future adoptions in India at risk.
+We encourage prospective adoptive parents to obtain detailed receipts for all fees and donations paid, either by them directly or through your U.S. adoption service provider, and to raise any concerns regarding any payment that you believe may be contrary to the Convention, U.S. law, or the law of India with your adoption service provider, and, when appropriate, through the Complaint Registry.
+Improper payments violate applicable law or create the appearance of buying a child and could put all future adoptions in India at risk.
 The Foreign Corrupt Practices Act, for instance, makes it unlawful to make payments to foreign government officials to assist in obtaining or retaining business.
 Further, the IAA makes certain actions relating to intercountry adoptions unlawful, and subject to civil and criminal penalties.
 These include offering, giving, soliciting, or accepting inducement by way of compensation intended to influence or affect the relinquishment of parental rights, parental consent relating to adoption of a child, or a decision by an entity performing functions as a competent central authority, or to engage another person as an agent to take any such action.

-• Documents Required: You are required to submit the following documents to CARA through your ASP (refer to Schedules 6 and 9 of CARA’s Adoption Regulations for more detail):
+PAPs are required to submit the following documents to CARA through an ASP (refer to Schedules 6 and 9 of CARA’s Adoption Regulations for more detail):

 • Psychological evaluation report by a licensed/trained practitioner;